JacobHsu/react-beautiful-dnd-course/README.md

 `npx create-react-app task-app`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+We have created [a free course](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) on egghead.io 🥚 to help you get started with react-beautiful-dnd as quickly as possible.

 ## Available Scripts